Sleep and Recovery are KEY

 FIND WHAT WORKS BEST FOR YOU

-Some sleep experts suggest a morning workout will help you sleep better at night, other say there's nothing wrong with an evening workout.
-In general, they will say that exercise in general will help you sleep better, regardless of when it is.
+Some sleep experts suggest a morning workout will help you sleep better at night, others say there's nothing wrong with an evening workout.
+In general, they will say that exercise, in general, will help you sleep better, regardless of when it is.
 Find what works best for you if sleep is the issue.
 However, if you're looking to optimize your performance, make sure you're getting your sleep.
 Make sure that you're not staying up all night watching Netflix and let your body hit the "SLEEP" button for the day.